Personal Care Tips 101

 Sensitive skin is prone to irritation, redness, and inflammation, so it's essential to choose a serum with soothing, anti‑inflammatory ingredients.
 When shopping for a serum for sensitive skin, look for formulas that are free from fragrances and harsh chemicals.
 Ideal ingredients include:

-- Centella Asiatica (Cica): Known for its healing properties, it helps repair the skin barrier and reduce irritation.
+• Centella Asiatica (Cica) -- healing properties help repair the skin barrier and reduce irritation.

 Serums with these ingredients will help calm sensitivity, reduce inflammation, and protect the skin's barrier, leaving it feeling comfortable and less reactive.